openmrs/openmrs-esm-core/docs/getting_started/prerequisites.md

 and the video-based [React JS Crash Course 2021](https://www.youtube.com/watch?v=w7ejDZ8SWv8) are good ones.

+Take your time.
+This is a lot of material.
+The better you understand it, the more easily you will be able to develop high-quality microfrontends (and other React applications).

 ## TypeScript

 You can get started with Typescript pretty quickly.
 If you're new to it,